 Need Help Citing?

-It is very important to credit your sources and document them on a Works Cited page.
-Literary essays typically follow MLA style and documentation guidelines.
+It is very important to credit your sources and document them on a Works Cited page (MLA) or References page (APA).
+Verify with your instructor if you should follow MLA or APA guidelines.

 Privacy & Confidentiality StatementLibrary Code of Conduct